-These marina criteria and explanatory notes are to be used by all Blue Flag applicant marinas to understand the requirements that must be met before the marina can receive Blue Flag accreditation.
+These marina criteria and explanatory notes are to be used by all Blue Flag applicant marinas to understand the requirements that must be met before the marina can receive the Blue Flag award.
 For guidance purposes, this document should also prove valuable for the management of marinas already accredited with Blue Flag status.